sci-comp/SceneBuilder/README.md

 - Collection name would be "Furniture" in this example
 - Item name can be anything, but by convention is the same as the base of the path name.
 The item name would be "Chair" in this example.
-- Scene path is the path to Chair.glb (or Chair.gltf).
+- Scene path is the path to Chair.glb (or Chair.tscn).
 - Do not edit fields in the Hidden group.
 (Todo: does Godot have @export_hidden yet?)

 Our chair item is now ready!